 The online repository of our policies and procedures is available at policies.ucf.edu.
 Our regulations are located at regulations. ucf.edu.
-You should also consult your department's, program's, or unit's policies and procedures.
+You should also consult your department, program, or unit's policies and procedures.

 How do I know when policies and regulations are added or updated?